GameClay/FlightlessManicotti/README.markdown

 The runtime is not overly concerned about the language used to implement the event handlers.
 This is intentional, because while FlightlessManicotti uses Lua as a scripting language, by default, there is no reason why a different mechanism for handling events should be prohibited.

+## Memory Allocation
+_Don't._

+The philosophy for memory allocation in FlightlessManicotti is: don't.

+Unfortunately one can only go so far using this methodology, and so several allocators exist.
+Each allocation function has a purpose and the allocators are function-pointers which can be reassigned by the user.
+All allocation from the runtime must use these allocators.

+**Todo**: Ensure SWIG, and all libs use these functions.

+### gc_heap_alloc
+The `gc_heap_alloc` and `gc_heap_free` functions allocate and free memory aligned on a 16-byte boundary.

+These function pointers default to results from the [nedmalloc](http://www.nedprod.com/programs/portable/nedmalloc/) library.

+### gc_heap_aligned_alloc
+The `gc_heap_aligned_alloc` and `gc_heap_aligned_free` functions allocate and free memory which is aligned to a boundary other than 16-bytes. `gc_heap_aligned_alloc` will assert if an alignment of 16-bytes is requested, as you should be using `gc_heap_alloc` instead.

+These function pointers default to a function which manually aligns results from the [nedmalloc](http://www.nedprod.com/programs/portable/nedmalloc/) library.

+### gc_micro_alloc
+The `gc_micro_alloc` and `gc_micro_free` functions allocate and free memory which is 256-bytes or smaller.
+Any allocation greater than 256-bytes will cause an assertion.

+These function pointers default to results from the [MicroAllocator](http://codesuppository.blogspot.com/2009/09/free-open-source-micro-allocator-in-c.html) library.

 # Tools
 Tools used to build FlightlessManicotti.